growink-app/growink-app/readme.md

 ## Our Team

-Meet the masterminds behind FEASTIVAL:
+Meet the masterminds behind Growink.:

 | Name           | Role                      |
 | :------------- | :------------------------ |